adri/adri.github.io/_posts/2018-07-15-controling-ventilation-via-homekit.md

 The remote for the Itho CVE ECO RFT cost around 50-60 euro, which I found quite steep.
 I first thought I had to buy one and reverse engineer it.
 But I had incredible luck that an awesome engineer already [reverse engineered](https://www.progz.nl/homeautomation/2014/12/29/reverse-engineering-remote-itho-cve-eco-rft-part-1/) the remote control.
 The biggest part of this whole project was already done!
 All that was left was to get hardware and integrate with HomeKit.

 ## Hardware
 The place where I bought the hardware is [AliExpress](https://www.aliexpress.com/).
 It felt a bit shady to buy there first, because the prices were low and there were no shipping costs.
 It worked out great though.
 I considered the environmental impact of buying in China.
 Most products are shipped from China, and except the price there is not a difference to buying it in Europe – so I went with it.
-Bring some patients, it takes a few weeks until you get your parts.
+Bring some patience, it takes a few weeks until you get your parts.
+Unfortunately I didn't receive some parts as well.

 1. [Bread board](https://www.aliexpress.com/item/MB102-Breadboard-power-module-MB-102-830-points-Solderless-Prototype-Bread-board-kit-65-Flexible-jumper/32690555189.html?spm=a2g0s.9042311.0.0.27424c4dprEHhP) with jumper wires<br/>
     For hoppy projects like this, you want a solderless bread board.
 It's called bread board because in the early days, people nailed copper wires in wooden boards to create electrical circuits – sometimes boards that were actually used to slice bread on.
 Solderless means you don't have to deal with soldering.
 You just need to put the jumper cables in to the right holes, and you're done.